Math Heuristics for Primary 3, 4, 5 & 6: The Complete Parent Guide

 "When your child is stuck, don't just point out the mistake.
 Ask: 'If we could only find one small part of this, what would it be?'
 This scaffolds the thinking process without giving the answer."

-Senior Math Educators
+Senior Math Educator (MOE Alumna)

 What Are Heuristics?